liumaggie/jCurry/README.md

   * dataType: Type of data expecting back from the server
   * success: Callback on success
   * error: Callback if there's an error

+## Future Features To be Implemented

+* Return a `Promise` for the `ajax` request
+* Update the `$l` function to include all the other possible selectors, such as for creating new elements
+* Add all the jQuery methods in this lightweight library